About ASPS

 Curriculum

-The Curriculum for the SET Program in Plastic and Reconstructive Surgery consists of ten (10) surgical topics of equal weighting, six (6) essential surgical competencies (also referred to as non-technical skills) and surgical sciences and principles.
+The Curriculum for the SET Program in Plastic and Reconstructive Surgery consists of ten (10) surgical topics of equal weighting, seven (7) essential surgical competencies (also referred to as non-technical skills) and surgical sciences and principles.
+The Curriculum is reviewed periodically for contemporary clinical care.
+The last review was conducted during 2024 (modifications are denoted by asterisks *).

 SET trainees are provided a copy of the Curriculum upon entry into the SET programme.
 Trainers and Supervisors can request a copy of the Curriculum from ASPS National Education and Training Manager; education@plasticsurgery.org.au.